-HMCA-IMPERIAL currently manages 11 MRI facilities.
-In April 2003, HMCA-IMPERIAL sold the portion of its business which managed primary care medical practices, and in July 2005, HMCA-IMPERIAL sold the portion of its business engaged in the management of physical therapy and rehabilitation practices.
-This was the result of HMCA-IMPERIAL's decision to focus on management of MRI facilities, the business in which HMCA-IMPERIAL is most experienced.
-For the 2011 fiscal year, the revenues HMCA-IMPERIAL recognized from the MRI facilities increased to \$15.3 million, and in fiscal 2012 the revenues recognized from the MRI facilities further increased to \$20.7 million.
+In April 2003, HMCA sold the portion of its business which managed primary care medical practices, and in July 2005, HMCA sold the portion of its business engaged in the management of physical therapy and rehabilitation practices.
+This was the result of HMCA's decision to focus on management of MRI facilities, the business in which HMCA is most experienced.
+As of September 30, 2013, HMCA managed a total of 25 MRI centers.
+For the 2012 fiscal year, the revenues HMCA recognized from the MRI facilities increased to \$20.7 million, and in fiscal 2013 the revenues recognized from the MRI facilities further increased to \$34.3 million.

-HMCA-IMPERIAL GROWTH STRATEGY
+HMCA GROWTH STRATEGY

-HMCA-IMPERIAL's growth strategy focuses on upgrading and expanding the existing facilities it manages and expanding the number of facilities it manages for its clients.
+HMCA's growth strategy focuses on upgrading and expanding the existing facilities it manages and expanding the number of facilities it manages for its clients.
 Our most important effort in this regard has been to promote and facilitate the replacement of existing MRI scanners with new Fonar Upright® MRI scanners.
-Presently, we have Upright® MRI scanners at all of the MRI facilities we manage.
+As a result, we presently have Upright® MRI scanners at all but two of the MRI facilities we manage.